thibaultcha/lua-argon2-ffi/README.md

 FFI binding of [Argon2] for LuaJIT.

-While [lua-argon2] provides a pure Lua binding through the Lua C API, this module is for use with LuaJIT only, especially in [ngx_lua]/[OpenResty], though the performance gains are very limited due to the nature of Argon2.
+While [lua-argon2] provides a PUC Lua binding through the Lua C API, this module is a binding for the LuaJIT FFI, especially fit for use in [ngx_lua]/[OpenResty].

 ### Prerequisites